-Storage space management is transparent (for the user, at least).
+Storage transparent (for the user, at least).

 Command execution takes place in the context of a session, defining at all times a current user (the user running the command) and a current directory or working directory (the directory where the command has been typed in).